shackspace/btclock-api/README.md

 ```
 Usage:
 npm run start:production -- [--host <host>] [--port <port>] [--baseurl <base url>] [--readonly] [--mac <bluetooth address>] [--channel <bluetooth channel>]
 	--host:	host ip to bind to.
-Default: localhost
+Default: 0.0.0.0
 	--port:	port to bind to.
-Default: 8081
+Default: 80
 	--baseurl:	base URL under which the api endpoints will be served.
 Default: /btclock
 	--readonly:	if given, prevents the web api from sending bluetooth requests which change eeprom values in the btclock.
 Default: false
 	--mac:	bluetooth address of the btclock.
 Default: 20:11:02:47:01:01